 The key outputs of the working group will be shared with the SAG for final approval.

-The key outputs (e.g. draft technical strategy) should be written so as to be inclsuive and not prescriptive.
-The role of this group is not to replace agency technical departments and existing internal standards, but more to promote commonalities.
+The key outputs (e.g. draft technical strategy) should be written so as to be inclusive and not prescriptive.
+The role of this group is not to replace agency technical departments and existing internal standards, but more to promote common good practice and share innovations.

 Workplan

-Change of text under outcome 2 to “summary of key texts and resources for specfic contexts”
+Change of text under outcome 2 to “summary of key texts and resources for specific contexts”

 There was little specific comment on outcome 4 – this will be removed for the time being.